CFSS-WRO/Hero-Pong/README.md

   <img src="https://github.com/user-attachments/assets/ae2b33bf-fe64-4d98-919c-388a1b6e3bb3" alt="Imagen 1" width="300">
 </p>

 Our strategy for this task is to modify the sensor and the camera.
-We thought of adding a rectangular range in the camera to ensure that the vehicle changes direction within a reasonable range in accordance to the nearby red/green block.
+We thought of adding a rectangular range in the camera to ensure that the vehicle changes direction within a reasonable range in accordance with the nearby red/green block.